 5. Over $6 Billion in Annual Revenue

-6. Only 5% of Speeding Tickets are Contested in Court
+6. Only 5% Contested Speeding Tickets in Court

 No matter how angry a speeding ticket might make us, there is actually only a small fraction of the 41 million people who ever contest a ticket.
-In fact, according to the Bureau of Justice Statistics, around 85% of the people pulled over felt that it was for a legitimate reason.
+In fact, according to the Bureau of Justice Statistics, around 85% of the people pulled over felt the reason was legitimate.

 7. The 10 States with the Highest Number of Tickets Issued

-These statistics may not be all that surprising to some people, but hopefully they serve as a good reminder that there are a lot of vigilant police officers out there, and with a little help from Traffic Ticket Rhino, you can avoid contributing to next year’s stats.
+Lastly, these statistics may not be all that surprising to some people, but hopefully, they serve as a good reminder that there are a lot of vigilant police officers out there, and with a little help from RHINO Lawyers, you can avoid contributing to next year’s stats.